Mastering Series Design-White-Paper

 To successfully execute a design using a simple first order crossover requires considerably more research, a judicious choice of expensive, high quality wide band drivers, and a well executed cabinet design.
 The drivers must have smooth roll-off characteristics in their pass band.
 And the cabinet must be designed to be free of resonances.
 Otherwise complicated crossover circuits will have to be devised to smooth out the driver and cabinet response aberrations.
 To call the complicated crossovers used to smooth the response of the now fashionable high-tech metal cone woofers first-order is a misnomer because while complex crossover circuits flatten and smooth amplitude response, the addition of each crossover component usually contributes more phase distortion.
 Metal cone woofers may be sexy and appear hi-tech and perform well in some situations (note metal cone woofers were first introduced by Bozak in the 1930s), however, they have horrible pass-band characteristics and are ill-suited for first-order designs.
 Hence, the use of metal cone woofers with "first order" crossovers usually requires using multi-element complex circuits to smooth the response of the loudspeaker.

 As a class of loudspeakers, the two-way stands alone in its capacity to deliver sheer magical reproduction of a soundstage.
 From the dawn of the Stereophonic age, two-way loudspeakers have been the most successful designs.
 There are several reasons for this.
-First, the two-way has a small baffle which helps its radiation pattern.
-Second, because it is often implemented with a single woofer and tweeter it is easier to use a first-order crossover, which minimizes phase problems.
-Third, the two-way often utilizes small diameter woofers with shallow acoustic centers that are easier to time-align with tweeters.
+First, two-way loudspeakers tend to have small baffles which help their radiation pattern.
+Second, because they are often implemented with a single woofer and tweeter it is easier to use a first-order crossover, which minimizes phase problems.
+Third, two-way loudspeakers often utilize small diameter woofers with shallow acoustic centers that are easier to time-align with tweeters.
 Forth, the combination of small baffle, first-order crossover, and time aligned close coupled drivers approaches a point source design.
 Fifth, the use of fewer drivers reduces the amount of Doppler effects between the drivers.

 The major perceived limitations of the two-way acoustic suspension designs are limited bass response and an inability to move a large volume of air.
 With regard to bass response, the designer of the two-way loudspeaker is confronted with trade-offs between cabinet size, efficiency, and bass response.
 Bass extension can be achieved, but often at the expense of sensitivity and transient response.
 While bass extension is not strictly dependent on cabinet size, in general, the greater the cabinet, the greater the bass extension tends to be.
 Reflex designs provide more bass output.
 However, as a consequence of their more rapid roll-off, reflex designs have poorer transient response than acoustic suspension loudspeakers.
 And while the acoustic suspension loudspeaker may not produce bass volume on par with most reflex designs, the acoustic suspension loudspeaker is often capable of greater low bass output.